awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Subnets`  <a name="cfn-eks-nodegroup-subnets"></a>
 The subnets to use for the Auto Scaling group that is created for your node group\.
 These subnets must have the tag key `kubernetes.io/cluster/CLUSTER_NAME` with a value of `shared`, where `CLUSTER_NAME` is replaced with the name of your cluster\.
+If you specify `launchTemplate`, then don't specify [ `SubnetId` ](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateNetworkInterface.html) in your launch template, or the node group deployment will fail\.
+For more information about using launch templates with Amazon EKS, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the Amazon EKS User Guide\.
 *Required*: Yes
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)